chrisdietr/merchant-yapp/README.md

 1. Set your wallet address in the `ownerAddress` field of your shop in shops.json
 2. Ensure your wallet is properly set up to receive the specified currencies

-### Telegram Integration (Optional)
+### Telegram Integration

-The application provides an optional way for customers to contact sellers:
+The application provides a way for customers to contact sellers via Telegram:

 1. Set your Telegram handle in the `telegramHandle` field in shops.json
 2. When customers complete a purchase, they can click the "Contact Seller on Telegram" button
-3. This opens Telegram with a pre-filled message including product name and transaction details
+3. This opens Telegram with a pre-filled message including:
+   - Product name and shop information
+   - Transaction receipt link in the format `yodl.me/tx/{txHash}`
 4. If you leave the telegramHandle empty, the button will not be displayed

 ## 📱 Deployment